pmatulis/maas-one/README.md

 ## Install the software

-The Ubuntu release/arch to use for the MAAS host must correspond to this line in `install-software.sh`:
+> **Important**: The Ubuntu release & architecture that you want to use for the MAAS host must correspond to this line in `install-software.sh`:

     sudo uvt-simplestreams-libvirt sync release=focal arch=amd64

   The release will be stated in step 'Create the MAAS host and server'.

 Install the software on the KVM host: